florentpoujol/battlefield6_portal_tutorials/readme.md

 ## Scripting

 The Portal experience builder allow to add scripts to your experiences.
+See the "debug script" section above that might come handy.

 The scripts are written in Typescript, and have access to a global `mod` object with all the Battlefield6 public API available on it.